benhunter/netshoot/README.md

 ![](http://www.brendangregg.com/Perf/linux_observability_tools.png)

+# Included Packages

-**Included Packages:** The following packages are included in `netshoot`.
+The following packages are included in `netshoot`.
 We'll go over some with some sample use-cases.

     apache2-utils \
     bash \